 Last weekend we were happily towing our Airstream through the Tohono O'odham Nation in southern Arizona.
 We stopped for fuel and I did my usual quick inspection of the Airstream while I waited for the fuel to pump.
 It occurred to me that I've done that exact inspection hundreds of times—and it has saved me from disaster more than once.

 Good habits are like that; you just do them automatically and painlessly, and eventually they pay off.
 There's no cost to a quick look-over of the Airstream and truck and it only takes a moment.
 For that small investment you might catch something that could really cost you later, like a blown tire or a dragging belly pan.
 Why doesn't everyone do it?

-We shot this quick video to demonstrate the process.
+And, we shot this quick video to demonstrate the process.